-- Read Colson Whitehead’s essay, “City Limits,” in which the author discusses his relationship to an ever-changing New York City.
+- Read Colson Whitehead’s essay, “City Limits,” in which the author discusses his relationship with an ever-changing New York City.
 Born and raised in Manhattan, Whitehead invites all New Yorkers to define their own unique relationship with the City.

 - While reading Colson, highlight or underline text that stands out to you or relates to your own experiences.
 Take notes on your thoughts and impressions.

-- In addition, consider how you are connected to the City and through whom – people, organizations, networks.
+- In addition, consider how you are connected to the City and through whom – people, organizations, and networks.
 Think about how the theme of community is represented in the reading.
-You will be reflecting on and sharing your ideas during Summer Bridge.
+You will be reflecting on and sharing your ideas during Bridge.

 - Log in to CUNYfirst.